 The RPM installs into

 /opt/AfterShot3\(64-bit\)/.
-The AfterShot binary is dynamically linked, but the installation includes dozens of outdated libraries that don’t play well with current versions of Fedora.
+The AfterShot binary is dynamically linked, but the installation includes dozens of outdated libraries that don’t play well with current versions of Fedora Linux.
 We’ll move all those old libraries — except one proprietary library that is specific to AfterShot — out of the way first.
 The following commands does make these changes happen:

-Now that the outdated libraries are out of the way, it’s time to fetch some newer versions from the Fedora library.
+Now that the outdated libraries are out of the way, it’s time to fetch some newer versions from the Fedora Linux library.
 The following command installs all the libraries AfterShot Pro 3 requires:

 AfterShot 3 also bundles its own Qt configuration file that causes some problems.
 It’s not needed, so we’ll simply move it out of the way with the following command:

 That’s it!
 You should be able to run AfterShot 3 now.
 Continue reading if you want to learn more about how I came up with these instructions.